+Clean out some, but not all, of the ashes when the unit has cooled after each use.
 The best practice is to clean out the ash and oil the inside of your barrel with vegetable or olive oil when not in use for extended periods of time, and, unless your Sapling can be stored in a garage or barn, you should cover it when not in use.
-Consider purchasing the Sapling Grill Cover for this purpose.
+Consider purchasing the Premium Sapling Grill Cover for this purpose.
 If water gets in your barrel, be sure to dump it out, dry it out, and apply another layer of oil to discourage rust.

-Expansion and contraction caused by heating, cooling and exposure to the elements may eventually cause some cracking, flaking or thinning in the paint on your Sapling.
-If you notice this, after the barrel has cooled, sand the area with 100 grit sandpaper and repaint with Sapling Flat Black Paint, or the equivalent.
+Expansion and contraction caused by heating, cooling and exposure to the elements may eventually cause some cracking and/or flaking in the paint on your Sapling.
+If you notice this, after the barrel has cooled, sand the area with 100 grit sandpaper and repaint with Sapling Flat Black Paint or the equivalent.